Peterborough: Industrialisation

 Coupled with vast local clay deposits, the railway enabled large scale brickmaking and distribution to take place.
 The area was the UK's leading producer of bricks for much of the twentieth century.
 Brick-making had been a small seasonal craft since the early nineteenth century, but during the 1890s successful experiments at Fletton using the harder clays from a lower level had resulted in a much more efficient process.
 The market dominance during this period of the London Brick Company, founded by the prolific Scottish builder and architect John Cathles Hill, gave rise to some of the country's most well-known landmarks, all built using the ubiquitous Fletton Brick.
 Perkins Engines was established in Peterborough in 1932 by Frank Perkins, creator of the Perkins diesel engine.
 Thirty years later it employed more than a tenth of the population of Peterborough, mainly at Eastfield.
 Baker Perkins had relocated from London to Westwood, now the site of HM Prison Peterborough, in 1903, followed by Peter Brotherhood to Walton in 1906; both manufacturers of industrial machinery, they too became major employers in the city.
-British Sugar has moved its headquarters to Hampton from Woodston, the beet sugar factory, which opened there in 1926, was closed in 1991.
+British Sugar has moved its headquarters to Hampton from Woodston and the beet sugar factory, which opened there in 1926, was closed in 1991.

+Second World War

+There were 50 raids on the city, with seven houses destroyed.
+At 11pm on 15 January 1941 five high explosives landed near Walpole Street and one man was killed.
+At 3.35am on 10 May 1941 four high explosives landed near Priestgate, with two men killed; RAF Wittering was also bombed at around 3.15am.